 Your role as a logistics and distribution manager is to organise the storage and distribution of goods.
-In this role you would ensure the right products are delivered to the right location on time and at a good cost.
-You may be involved in transportation, stock control, warehousing and monitoring the flow of goods.
+In this role you will ensure that the right products are delivered to the right location on time and at a good cost.
+You may also be involved in transportation, stock control, warehousing and monitoring the flow of goods.

-Understanding the whole supply chain is important so you can coordinate it effectively and liaise with suppliers of raw materials, manufacturers, retailers and consumers.
+Understanding the whole supply chain is important so that you can coordinate it effectively and liaise with suppliers of raw materials, manufacturers, retailers and consumers.